 Why is the bust size selected like this?:

-The pattern is drafted for a B-cup.
+The 0-16 pattern is drafter for a B-cup and the 14-30 pattern is drafted for a D-cup.
 If your high bust/full bust difference is less than or greater than 2", we will need to adjust the pattern's cup size.
 If you choose the bust measurement based on the "full bust," the garment could be too big or too small in the area of the neckline and shoulder.
 We will focus on choosing the right fit got that area and adjusting for the cup size.

 Measuring High Bust